 Can I Use Milk For Dog Constipation?

-Since many dogs are lactose intolerant, some believe that milk is a good home remedy for dog constipation.
-While it may appear to act as a laxative, using milk is not on the list of home remedies for dog constipation.
-In fact, it can be counteractive.
+Since many dogs are lactose intolerant, some believe that milk is a good natural remedy for dog constipation.
+While it may appear a laxative, using milk is not on the list of remedies for dog constipation.
+It can be counteractive.
+Adding milk to your dog's diet can cause diarrhea and other health issues.
+If you want to try using a laxative to help your dog, purchasing one specifically for dogs is best.

 What About Aloe Vera?